cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 5. Click **Variables**.
 ![Variables](img/variables.png)
 2. Select the type of variable to create.
 3. Enter a name for the variable.
-You can include spaces, but spaces are removed to create the Formula Step Variable Name, which is how the variable is referred to in the formula context.
+You can include spaces, but we remove the spaces to create the **Formula Step Variable Name** (identified as `key` in the JSON), which is how you refer to the variable in the formula context.
 4. Click **Save**.

 ## Edit and Delete Variables